yr5913/school-web-app/README.md

 16. Added Holidays controller to fetch holidays from backend using thymeleaf th:each and th:item
 17. Made changes to use Lombok for pojos
 18. Used slf4j for logging
+19. Added request params for displaying holidays to filter holidays based on request params